 4. Maximum past due cash benefit

 The sooner we start your application, the less likely that you will be denied a portion the cash benefits to which you are entitled.
 It can take years to win a disability claim.
-When the benefits are finally awarded, the past due amount is paid as a lump some to the beneficiary.
+When the benefits are finally awarded, the past due amount is paid as a lump sum to the beneficiary.
 That can be a very large windfall for low income persons.
-Unfortunately, the law limits past due benefits to 12 months prior to the month you filed your claim.
+Unfortunately, the law limits past due benefits to 24 months no matter how long the person has been entitled to them and even if the delay was caused by Social Security’s slow system.
 The cash that should’ve been paid for earlier months is permanently lost.